ranzbak/open_aars_minimig_core/readme.md

 - Volume control via the OSD menu
 - AGA chip set support
 - Addition of an ESP32 providing a WIFI interface
-- Adding the DDR3 ram as fast ram to the emulator
+- Use the DDR3 ram on the core board as fast ram

 ## Issues to be fixed